ZGCDDoo/ctint-science/README.md

 To get help, please leave an issue or contact me by email at charles-david.hebert@usherbrooke.ca

 ## Authors:
+Charles-David Hébert.

+## Acknowledgments

-Charles-David Hébert, Maxime Charlebois, Patrick Sémon .
+Maxime charlebois and Patrick Sémon have inspired some portions of the code.